sarahciston/codingcare/posts/prospectus.md

 * digital humanities and digital scholarly publishing
 * zine culture, punk/riotgrrl counter-cultural print publishing, avant-garde art/poetry, fluxus, oulipo
 * interdependence is indigenous knowledge
+* a go-bag, a tool chest as a limited set of items required to operate independently, in support of mutual aid, to take on the road, a skillset to pass down, to keep one mobile and flexible, an oral tradition and a material set of objects and a knowledge base. a hope chest. independent from corporate or platform lock-in. is it possible to have or a call for this? takes the form of a listicle, the 50 (?) items you need to have *Intersectional AI Toolkit: 50 Skills, Concepts, and Ideas for more Ethical, Portable, Inclusive, Sustainable, Mutually Supportive Systems.*

 ### concepts
 * **coding**: language-based, institutional and social, performative, speech acts